 - Pre-approval letters that are issued with credit disputes can be considered null and void

 - Credit disputes is one of the main reasons why a pre-approval turns into a mortgage loan suspense account and/or mortgage loan denial

 What Are Credit Disputes During Mortgage Process?

-Credit disputes is often common when a consumer is trying to repair their credit by disputing a negative item such as a collection account, charge off, late payments, judgments, or other derogatory items off their credit report by disputing the negative credit item to the three credit reporting agencies.
+Credit disputes is often common when a consumer is trying to repair their credit.
+This is often done by disputing a negative item such as a collection account, charge off, late payments, judgments, or other derogatory items off their credit report by disputing the negative credit item to the three credit reporting agencies.

 - Consumers write to the credit bureaus stating that the item does not belong to you or it is wrong

 - The credit reporting agency then notifies the creditor about the credit dispute